OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationassignmentgrade.md

 # educationAssignmentGrade resource type

 Represents the **Grade** object on a Submission.
-This is an abstract type that will never be instantiated; however, all types of grading (points, pass/fail, and so on) are subclasses of this resource type.
-This object also tracks who is doing the grading.
+This is an abstract type that will never be instantiated; however, all grading schemes (points, pass/fail, and so on) are subclasses of this resource type.
+This object also the person assessing the assignment for a grade.
 This is used in the **submission.grade** property.

 ## Properties